guillaumethomas/reference/concepts/design_patterns.md

 # Design Pattern

-Fromt he gang of four: Design Patterns: Elements of Reusable Object-Oriented Software
+From the gang of four: Design Patterns: Elements of Reusable Object-Oriented Software

 ## Types